earthhologenome/EHI_analysis/README.md

-# EHI_analysis
+# EHI analysis
-Repository containing R code for analysis of EHI data
+This repository will soon contain R code for analysis of EHI data.